Build upper body power and posture

 Your trapezius muscles are more than just a visual powerhouse: they’re essential for posture, shoulder stability, and upper body strength.
 These workouts target all areas of the traps, from the upper region (shrugs, carries) to the mid and lower traps (rows, pulls), helping you build mass, improve alignment, and reduce injury risk in heavy compound lifts.

 This workout builds thick, powerful traps from every angle.
-Shrugs and upright rows pack size onto the upper traps, while face pulls keep your shoulders strong and healthy.
-Superman holds add lower back stability, and the farmer’s walk ties it all together with real-world strength.
-Perfect if you want bigger, stronger traps that not only look solid but also support better posture and pulling power.
+Shrugs and upright rows build mass on the upper traps, while face pulls keep your shoulders strong and healthy.
+Superman holds add stability to the lower back, and the farmer’s walk brings everything together with practical strength.
+Perfect if you want bigger, stronger traps that not only look solid, but also support better posture and more pulling power.

 Resistance Band Pull Apart